 Although taking gluten out of the diet may resolve the problem, there are also other vitamin deficiencies that can cause the same symptoms and results in the neurological system. vitamins like B12, Magnesium, vitamin B6, Vitamin E and CoQ10.
 The most common culprits are B6 and B12 though.
 B12 helps the body build insulation around nerves and B6 allows for the proper creation of neurotransmitters.

-Though it can be hard, it is possible to diagnosis gluten intolerance.
+Though it can be hard, it is possible to diagnose gluten intolerance.
 A gluten free diet is not a fad diet, and takes a lot of time and dedication to make sure you are getting the proper nutrients while removing gluten from the diet.
 To make sure the diet is the most effective, there is no “cheat days”.
 Gluten has to be entirely removed from the diet for results to take place.

 Without proper treatment, symptoms of gluten intolerance may worsen, and this means tremors may also worsen.
 It is important to be diagnosed and to watch for symptoms of gluten intolerance so it can be treated and managed properly.
 While gluten intolerance will not cause internal damage, symptoms may be hard to manage without removing gluten from the diet entirely.
 Doing this can greatly increase chances of more manageable tremors in the life of someone with essential tremor.